jackhman/sergio-martin-rubio-site/_posts/2019-10-10-automated-dependency-updates-with-dependabot.md

 # Advance Integrations

 **Dependabot** can be also used by itself.
-The oficial repository provides a [_Ruby_ script](https://github.com/dependabot/dependabot-script) to run it with _Docker_ or have a repository dedicated to the script and configure a _GitLab CI_ pipeline to run it periodically.
+The oficial repository provides a [_Ruby_ script](https://github.com/dependabot/dependabot-script) that you can run with _Docker_.
+Another option is to create a repository dedicated to the script and configure a _GitLab CI_ pipeline to run it periodically.

 For instance, you could setup a **GitLab CI** with an **Azure** repo by following the next steps: